Previously registered students must apply to Admission Services for readmission under any of the following conditions:

 On December 19, 1995, the University Senate approved the following policy for the granting of credit while on rustication:

-- Students who have been required to withdraw, and who take university credit courses during their rustication period, will be eligible for up to 1.0 credit (one full-year course) provided they meet the criteria for readmission and the criteria for the transfer of credit.
+- Students who have been required to withdraw, and who take university credit courses during their rustication period, will be eligible for up to 1.00 credit provided they meet the criteria for readmission and the criteria for the transfer of credit.